 Example 2 – Bakery.

 A trendy bakery is cooking up mega-batches of a new cookie.
 To help spread the word and get feedback, the bakery sets its geofence notification to invite fans to come in for a free sample.
-Not only do they get all the info they need on their new cookie recipe, they drive a ton of traffic and sell out their case of cakes, too!
+Not only do they get all the info they need on their new cookie recipe, but they also drive a ton of traffic and sell out their case of cakes, too!

 Example 3 – Real Estate Agent.

 A real estate agency has an app that active searching buyers often download.
 The agency can establish a geofence around its listings when they are holding open houses.
-When a potential buyer enters the geofenced zone, they get a notification of the open house, and head over to check it out if interested.
+When potential buyer enters the geofenced zone, they get a notification of the open house and head over to check it out if interested.

 The Flexibility of Geofencing

 A geofence can be set at nearly any distance you like.
-You can include an entire city, or you can have it extend just out to a sidewalk in front of your location.
+You can include an entire city, or you can have it extended just out to a sidewalk in front of your location.
 GPS technology is quite sensitive, and therefore, so is geofencing.

 As you can see from the examples above, push notifications triggered by geofences also don’t have to just be messages about deals, they can cover lots of different things for lots of different purposes.
 In fact, the message can include a link to any location on the web, including a page you design specifically for a particular campaign.
 Therefore, geofencing may have applications for a wide variety of small businesses.
 How to deploy it, and make it serve your needs, is up to you.

 The geofence doesn’t even have to be centred on your location.
-If you have a pizza joint, and want to trigger a message to your fans as they leave the bar, you can.
+If you have a pizza joint and want to trigger a message to your fans as they leave the bar, you can.
 There are many creative ways to use geofences.

 Geofencing obviously can be used to drive traffic to your business.
 That’s the benefit to you.
-But you have to also have to keep your customers in mind.
+But you also have to keep your customers in mind.
 Geofencing needs to be used to improve their experiences and deliver value, or they won’t keep it enabled.